Breastfeeding works on a simple supply and demand principle.

 However, some also report not seeing much change at all.

-If you decide to try the B vitamins, protein and iron may help to ward off any fatigue and help if you are suffering from the baby blues.
+If you decide to try the B vitamins, protein and iron may help to ward off any fatigue and help if you suffer from baby blues.

 26. Moringa